-For the flooring, I had originally planned on going with a hexagon tile, but then we found this beautiful marble mosaic tile at Lowe’s for a great deal and decided to go with it instead.
-I’m so pleased with how it turned out!
+For the flooring, I wanted something that would make a big impact without adding a ton of cost.
+I had originally planned on going with a ceramic hexagon tile, but then we found this beautiful marble mosaic tile at Lowe’s for a great deal.
+We decided to go with it instead.

 Updating the Paneling

-Finally, we replaced the toilet with a more efficient elongated toilet.
+Finally, we replaced the old toilet with a more efficient elongated toilet for $100.

 Whew!
 This was a big job.
 We’re glad it’s finished and so glad to have a working bathroom again!
-If you’ve read some of the other posts, you know it was out of commission for a while due to our busted sewer line.
+It was out of commission for a while due to our busted sewer line.
 It’s the only bathroom downstairs so it’s nice to have it working and even nicer to look at!

 By having the necessary tools on hand, we were able to DIY this project and save a ton of money.
 With a little love and a lotta work, this bathroom has come a long way!
 The total cost for this small half bathroom makeover came to $986!